On Being A Burden

 In the weeks that followed, Lisa shared a more detailed telling of her childhood environment and why she would not have felt loved.
-Her narrative focused on such issues as: her mother’s total commitment to her job as executive director of a non-profit organization which required many extra hours beyond a normal work week; father’s intense interest in sports and his involvement in her brother’s involvement with basketball; how it was difficult to hide from her friends the continuing lack of involvement in her life by her parents; what, as a child, she needed to do to adjust to the different caretaking styles of those caretakers over the years; and, most poignant of all, how it felt to become truly attached to a particular caretaker and then have her leave.
+Her narrative focused on such issues as: her mother’s total commitment to her job as executive director of a non-profit organization, which required many extra hours beyond a normal workweek; her father’s intense interest in sports and his involvement in her brother’s involvement with basketball; how it was difficult to hide from her friends the continuing lack of involvement in her life by her parents; what, as a child, she needed to do to adjust to the different caretaking styles of those caretakers over the years; and, most poignant of all, how it felt to become truly attached to a particular caretaker and then have her leave.

 It was not difficult to see how Lisa, as a child, would have felt unloved, unimportant, even abandoned.
-And why, becoming a major caretaker would have made her feel important and included.
+And why becoming a major caretaker would have made her feel important and included.
 How she may have allowed others to take advantage of her, possibly encouraging them to do so.
 But all of this new information about her childhood and our attempts to understand how she had been affected by it still didn’t touch the root source of the damaging sense of loneliness, isolation and outsider feelings she struggled with.

 I asked her to imagine how, as a child thinking concretely and in egocentric ways, she might have felt as that child.

-“Well” she said, “it’s not hard to understand why I would have felt unloved.”
+“Well,” she said, “it’s not hard to understand why I would have felt unloved.”

-I stopped her by saying, “When you say ‘not hard to understand ‘ – you are in your head, thinking like an adult.
-Slow down -- take a breath or two -- and try to think like a child.”
+I stopped her by saying, “When you say ‘not hard to understand', you are in your head, thinking like an adult.
+Slow down – take a breath or two – and try to think like a child.”

 It is difficult for an adult to think concretely like a child and Lisa continued to struggle.

-“Go back to that moment with your daughter” I said.
+“Go back to that moment with your daughter,” I said.
 “She had offered to help you – you declined – and she said, ‘But I want to help you.’
-She didn’t say ‘I love you and I want to help you.’
-There’s a “but” in there that somehow changes the meaning.
-Keep in mind that in any interaction between you and another individual, there exists a physical and psychological space that holds the words, the body language, the emotions, beliefs, and echoes of childhood that forms the “feel” of the interaction and what each of you believes is the true message that was communicated.”
+She didn’t say, ‘I love you and I want to help you.’
+There’s a 'but' in there that somehow changes the meaning.
+Keep in mind that in any interaction between you and another individual, there exists a physical and psychological space that holds the words, the body language, the emotions, beliefs, and echoes of childhood that forms the 'feel' of the interaction and what each of you believes is the true message that was communicated.”

-“So what you’re saying” Lisa defensively asked, “Is that I did something wrong or said something that I shouldn’t have said?"
+“So what you’re saying,” Lisa defensively asked, “Is that I did something wrong or said something that I shouldn’t have said?"

-“No” I replied, “The question I’m raising is that - by her saying ‘But I want to help’ -- had she interpreted your message differently than you intended?”
+“No,” I replied, “The question I’m raising is that – by her saying, ‘But I want to help,’ – had she interpreted your message differently than you intended?”

 Lisa answered tartly with, “My message was simple and clear.
 I’m fine.
 There’s no need for you to help me.
 You have enough to do.”